 When to Partner with a Professional

-Don’t wait until hitting a plateau.
-Schedule a consultation if weight loss stalls or you have medical conditions.
-Professionals analyze your progress to find adjustments.
+Don’t wait until you hit a plateau.
+Schedule a consultation if your weight loss stalls or if you have medical conditions.
+Professionals analyze your progress to make adjustments.
 They might suggest adding strength training or recalculating your calorie needs based on your progress.

 Customizing Your Path to Success